 - Eat fudge…of course

-- Visit historic Fort Mackinac
+- Visit historic Fort Mackinac & Arch Rock

 - Eat lunch at the famous Grand Hotel

 - Ride a bike around the Island – only 8 miles.
-Not many hills so it is pretty easy

-- Visit historic cemeteries
+- Visit historic sights

 - Shop & eat ice cream